JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * Use “click” for something in a GUI (like the compile button).

-* If the button has a name (written on it) you can refer to it directly (with the capital letter, and you can also use bold font if you want): “click Compile”.
+* If the button has a name (written on it) you can refer to it directly with a capital letter, and you can also use bold font if you want: “click **Compile**”.
 But if there’s just an icon, it’s best to use a few more words: “click the search button” (no capital, and using an article, because there’s no name for the button).

-Fun fact (it's not a fact, just a preference): we use bullets if a list can come in any order and numbers if the list can only come in the order in which it's presented.
-Instructions will therefore tend to be numbered.

-It's better to tell people what they should do, not what they shouldn't do.
-If you're worried about damage to hardware: add a warning, then be as negative as you want.
-Note that warnings are not a step in the instructions; they're a formatted paragraph before all steps or before the relevant step.
-The formatting should stand out from the list, but not be too jarring.

 ### Screen Caps